 - Sign in to Google Ad Manager.

-The “EU user consent” page appears.
-Update the settings for the sections on this page as described below.
+- Click Settings.
+On the GDPR settings page, update the settings for the sections on this page as described below.

-You can choose to serve non-personalized ads to all of your users in the EEA using the “Non-personalized ads” setting below.
+You can choose to serve non-personalized ads to all of your users in the EEA and the UK using the “Non-personalized ads” setting below.
 However, if you want to give each of your users a choice between personalized and non-personalized ads, select “Personalized ads” and follow the instructions for serving non-personalized ads on a per-request basis.